Diploma in Professional Culinary Arts

 A seven (7) month program that aims to educate students on the Basic Cooking Methods and Techniques inside the kitchen including how to braise, poach, roast, and other knife skills techniques.

-Here are the Modules covered by the program (inclusive of a 400-hour externship)
+Here are the modules covered by the program.

 Module 1: Food Safety & Sanitation